-As temperatures rise it's really important that you as a dog owner recognise the signs of heatstroke and feel confident you can cool down your pet safely if needed.
+As temperatures rise, it's really important that you, as a dog owner, recognize the signs of heatstroke and feel confident you can cool down your pet safely if needed.

 Heatstroke is a serious condition where your dog's body is unable to cool itself after exposure to hot temperatures.

 When dogs are too hot, they pant and sweat through their paws to bring their body temperature back to normal levels.
 But when they’re having a heatstroke, they are unable to cool down on their own.